Source of Funds

 Prospero World conducts due diligence not only on the charities and organisations to whom we make charitable grants, but also on our donors.
 The purpose of our due diligence is to assess our source of funds, safeguard legal frameworks and to confirm the integrity and reputation of our donor's, in both the business and charitable communities.

-To this end, Prospero World uses a robust due diligence methodology to flag any early warning signs of suspicious donations.
+To this end, Prospero World uses a robust but proportionate due diligence methodology to flag any early warning signs of problems regarding donations.
 We have chosen to bank with Triodos Bank who have a strict code of ethical banking.

 We do not accept cash donations, with the exception of donations of less than £100 made at charitable fundraising events.
-Due diligence procedures will be more rigorous for new donors who are unfamiliar, or previously unknown to Prospero World.
-To date, we have never accepted donations from any anonymous source.
+Due diligence procedures will be more rigorous for large donations and for new donors who are unfamiliar, or previously unknown to Prospero World.
+To date, we have never accepted donations from an anonymous source.

-If, at any point during the due diligence process, there is reason to be suspicious of or refuse a donation, the Trustees will be made aware and written documentation will be made of this decision for our records.
+If, at any point during the due diligence process, there is reason to be concerned about the source of or to refuse a donation, the Trustees will be made aware and written documentation will be made regarding this decision for our records.

-Due diligence is always carried out directly by representatives of PW and not third party contracts.
+Due diligence is always carried out directly by representatives of PW and not third party contacts.

 Prospero World is committed to protecting your personal information and being transparent about what information we hold.
 This policy is designed to give you a clear explanation about how we collect and use the personal information you provide to us and ensure that we are honest and clear about your privacy and personal information at all times.